kreisekat/Exercise-Python-/README.md

 line), and the values from the line being the corresponding value.
 Statsval is converted to float and position is converted to integer.
-A new list of dictionaries is created, filtering out positions of lower significance (higher statsval) that lie withing an interval (bp_interval) around positions of higher significance.
+A new list of dictionaries is created, filtering out positions of lower significance (higher statsval) that lie within an interval (bp_interval) around positions (on the same chromosome) of higher significance.
 The user should make sure to specify the name of the input file (.csv), the bp_interval as a whole number (will be converted to integer, by default 1) and the name of the desired output file .csv.